thelounge/thelounge.github.io/_docs/install_and_upgrade.md

 private mode and configure The Lounge, go to
 [the configuration section](/docs/configuration.html).

-To update The Lounge, simply re-run the `install` command above, and restart it.
+To upgrade The Lounge, simply re-run the `install` command above, and restart it.

 ## Docker